curl/everything-curl/http-response.md

 then the contents of the chunk.
 This is repeated over and over until the end of the response, which is signalled with a zero sized chunk.
-The point of this sort of response is for the client to be able to figure out when the responses has ended even though the server didn't know the full size before it started to send it.
+The point of this sort of response is for the client to be able to figure out when the responses has ended even though the server did not know the full size before it started to send it.
 This is usually the case when the response is dynamic and generated at the point when the request comes.